rchanou/rchanou.github.io/cost-based-management.md

 - Interface allows developer to mark input/output pairs as "verified"
 - Each function table's non-verified records are automatically capped and pruned
 - Mocks can automatically be generated from input/output tables for "unreliable" functions like API calls
-- Documenting and generating tests for third-party APIs emerges from notating cost-based types for endpoints and naturally experimenting with them
+- Generating documentative tests for third-party APIs naturally emerges from notating cost-based types for endpoints and using them

-There are certainly edge cases to consider around how to handle special types of data and code changes, but those are hardly showstoppers.
+There are certainly edge cases to consider around how to handle special types of data or code changes, but those are hardly showstoppers.
 I think this could significantly improve developer quality-of-life by reducing cognitive load and repetitive drudgework, which in turn would increase productivity and software robustness.
 That's all I want, more than any fancy language feature or design pattern: effective tools.
 This is just one of many ideas that I have, but it's the one I want most.

 Our "elegant" models are hitting a local maximum; what we need now, instead, are better microscopes.
 Don't treat me like a child and give me "better" Lego bricks to build with.
 Give me an advanced exo-suit that respects, complements and enhances my innate abilities!